dolcalmi/stellar-batch-payment/README.md

 ## Usage

-The library needs to be configured with fee payer accounts (max 50) or the source account will be used as a fee payer.
+The library needs to be configured with fee payer accounts (max 50) or the signers will be used as a fee payers.

 ``` js
 const BatchPayment = require('stellar-batch-payment');